mscdex/node-imap/README.md

         * **new** - An Integer representing the number of new (unread) messages in this mailbox.
 * _ImapMessage_ is an object representing an email message.
 It consists of:
     * Properties:
-        * **uid** - An Integer that uniquely identifies this message (within its mailbox).
         * **seqno** - An Integer that designates this message's sequence number.
 This number changes when messages with smaller sequence numbers are deleted for example (see the ImapConnection's 'deleted' event).
+This value is **always** available immediately.
+        * **uid** - An Integer that uniquely identifies this message (within its mailbox).
         * **flags** - An array containing the flags currently set on this message.
         * **date** - A string containing the internal server date for the message (always represented in GMT?)
         * **headers** - An object containing the headers of the message, **if headers were requested when calling fetch().** Note: Duplicate headers are dealt with by storing the duplicated values in an array keyed on the header name (e.g. { to: ['foo@bar.com', 'bar@baz.com'] }).